phospho-app/phospho-ui-react/README.md

 # phospho-react

-React components to leverage user feedbacks and phospho logging
+Add a user feedback component to leverage phospho logging